Systems Eng Grad

 Human systems engineering in Defence

-Olivia Hutchinson, a graduate in Systems Engineering at Boeing Defence Australia, knew that she wanted to become an engineer after she took part in an engineering holiday camp in Year 11.
+Olivia Hutchison, a graduate in Systems Engineering at Boeing Defence Australia, knew that she wanted to become an engineer after she took part in an engineering holiday camp in Year 11.
 A QUT graduate, Olivia chose to study Mechanical Engineering because she loves that it’s physics-driven.
 “There are also a lot of opportunities in many diverse industries”.

 In Olivia’s current systems engineering role, she’s working on projects such as the upgrade of the Royal Australian Air Force’s Boeing-built E-7A Wedgetail aircraft.
 She describes her job as the management of complex systems and ensuring designs meet human factor requirements.
 “It involves human engineering: we look at how people interact with software and hardware and make sure the designs meet technical standards and customer needs.”